TryGhost/Ghost/themes/index.md

 You can optionally provide a tag template for the tag listing pages.
 If your theme doesn't have a <code class="path">tag.hbs</code> template, Ghost will use the standard <code class="path">index.hbs</code> template for tag pages.

 Tag pages have access to both a tag object, a list of posts and pagination properties.

+### author.hbs

+You can optionally provide an author template for the author listing pages.
+If your theme doesn't have an <code class="path">author.hbs</code> template, Ghost will use the standard <code class="path">index.hbs</code> template for author pages.

 ### error.hbs